iamalexninov/BookStore/BookStore/notes.md

 4. Routing in MVC

-5. Data annotation - attributes
+5. Data annotation - attributes or using Fluent API

+6.